paulomach/mysql-public-oci/README.md

 MySQL is a fast, stable and true multi-user, multi-threaded SQL database server.
 SQL (Structured Query Language) is the most popular database query language in the world.
 The main goals of MySQL are speed, robustness and ease of use.
-Read more in [the official documentation](https://dev.mysql.com/doc/refman/8.0/en/).
+Read more on the [MySQL website](https://dev.mysql.com/doc/refman/8.0/en/).

 ## Tags